privacycg/nav-tracking-mitigations/bounce-tracking-explainer.md

 # API / Browser Behavior

+***NOTE**:  This section contains early discussion of possible ways to mitigate bounce tracking.
+In developing Chrome's MVP implementation, however, we have settled on a more precise definition.
+This is fully defined in the [specification](https://privacycg.github.io/nav-tracking-mitigations/#bounce-tracking-mitigations) and also described in more accessible terms in [developer documentation](https://developer.chrome.com/docs/privacy-sandbox/bounce-tracking-mitigations/#how-it-works).
+Please see these sources for an up-to-date description of bounce tracking mitigations.*

 This proposal does not have any additional API surface, but instead changes the behavior of the browser.

 At a high level the proposal is for the browser to automatically delete storage for a site (eTLD+1) when both of the following are true: